foundriesio/meta-partner/README.md

 ## Getting Started

-To get started using the FoundriesFactory and the Linux microPlatform, please follow the steps below:
+To get started using the FoundriesFactory™ Platform and the Linux microPlatform, please follow the steps below:

 1. To start a new Factory, please visit https://app.foundries.io/ and sign up for an account.
 2. In the Platform drop down, select Qualcomm RB3 Gen 2 Development Kit.
-3. Give your factory a name, and click "Create Factory".
+3. Give your Factory a name, and click "Create Factory".
-4. The factory owners may invite additional users to their FoundriesFactory via email under the "Members" tab in the factory.
+4. The Factory owners may invite additional users to their FoundriesFactory Account via email under the "Members" tab of the Factory interface.
-    - Manage your factory users: https://app.foundries.io/factories/<factory>/members/
+    - Manage your Factory users: https://app.foundries.io/factories/<factory>/members/
 5. Fioctl CLI Installation: https://docs.foundries.io/latest/getting-started/install-fioctl/index.html
-6. Configure git using fioctl: https://docs.foundries.io/latest/getting-started/git-config/index.html
+6. Configure git using Fioctl: https://docs.foundries.io/latest/getting-started/git-config/index.html

 **Note**: On macOS, you may encounter authentication issues due to Git on OSX using the Keychain Access Utility.
 The solution is to remove Keychain Access entries from your git config file.

----

 ### Qualcomm® Robotics RB3G2 Development Kit

-Once your factory has been created, it will build the source code for the RB3G2 and produce a target.
-A target is a secure over-the-air update but also provides the build artifacts for initial provisioning.
+Once your Factory has been created, it will build the source code for the RB3G2 and produce a Target.
+A Target is a secure over-the-air update but also provides the build artifacts for initial provisioning.

 1. Download the image: https://app.foundries.io/factories/<factory>/targets/1/artifacts/qcm6490/lmp-factory-image-qcm6490.qcomflash.tar.gz
-2. Extract the tar.gz into a known location.
+2. Extract the `tar.gz` into a known location.
 3. Open a terminal and change the directory into `lmp-factory-image-qcm6490`.
 4. The compressed archive contains the flashing tool “qdl”.
    - Note: The tool from the build has the interpreter set incorrectly.
-5. Download and compile qdl tool for your platform:
+5. Download and compile qdl for your platform:
    - `git clone https://github.com/linux-msm/qdl`
    - Read the README and install build dependencies
    - `cd qdl`